 Now let’s flip the scenario.
 (For those of you who are already Accolo customers, you know this is just one of the many benefits provided by the Accolo Cloud Recruiting Platform!)
 Imagine instead if you partnered with your Marketing team and simply automated sending each applicant a ‘thank you for applying’ email with a coupon/promotion for the next time they were in your store.
 Such a simple thing to help them feel appreciated and at the same time increase in your sales.
 Now who’s feeling warm and fuzzy?

 Recruiting is not just about filling an open req.
-Recruiting is Marketing – promoting your company, bringing candidates into the hiring funnel, managing an ongoing relationship with the market – and those that “get it” are the ones making a bigger difference to their company.
+Recruiting is Marketing – promoting your employer brand, bringing candidates into the hiring funnel, managing an ongoing relationship with the market – and those that “get it” are the ones making a bigger difference to their company.